myoung8223/LAN-Media-Streaming/README.md

 ## How it works

-The **sender** captures the primary display with DXGI Desktop Duplication (GPU, ~2 ms/frame; falls back to GDI if unavailable), encodes it to H.264 with FFmpeg using a hardware encoder when one is present, captures system audio via WASAPI loopback and encodes it to Opus, then muxes both into a single TCP stream.
+The **sender** captures a display with DXGI Desktop Duplication (GPU, ~2 ms/frame;
+falls back to GDI if unavailable) — the main display by default, or any monitor you pick on a multi-monitor PC — encodes it to H.264 with FFmpeg using a hardware encoder when one is present, captures system audio via WASAPI loopback and encodes it to Opus, then muxes both into a single TCP stream.
 The output resolution, bitrate, and frame rate are all adjustable on the sender.

 The **Android receiver** listens for the sender, decodes H.264 with Android's MediaCodec straight onto a full-screen surface, decodes Opus to an AudioTrack,